 Allers says: "Every time we try to speak to them [medical aids] about mental health cover they revert back to the law and stick to the prescribed minimum benefits.
 They escape through the law.
 When it comes to mental health, the minimum benefits become the maximum benefit.
 From the lowest to the most expensive plan, the prescribed minimum benefits are the benchmark they use."

-Noluthando Nematswerani, the head of the clinical policy unit at Discovery Health, the country's largest medical scheme, confirms that the PMBs are indeed what Discovery Health uses as its guideline: "The legislated maximum requirement for most mental health conditions is 21 days, and the benefits of Discovery Health Medical Scheme are consistent with this," she says.
+Noluthando Nematswerani, the head of the clinical policy unit at Discovery Health, confirms that the PMBs are indeed what Discovery Health uses as its guideline: "The legislated maximum requirement for most mental health conditions is 21 days, and the benefits of Discovery Health Medical Scheme are consistent with this," she says.

 Nematswerani says the cover includes the cost of the doctor, medication and allied healthcare costs such as psychotherapy during the hospital stay.